luisfontes19/vscode-swissknife/README.md

 ![Demo](data/swissknife_banner.png)

-![Demo](data/demo.gif)

-![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/luisfontes19.vscode-swissknife?color=green&label=VS%20Code%20Marketplace&style=for-the-badge)

 The developers swissknife.
 Do conversions and generations right out of vs code.
 Extendable with user scripts

+![Demo](data/demo.gif)

+![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/luisfontes19.vscode-swissknife?color=green&label=VS%20Code%20Marketplace&style=for-the-badge)

 Available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=luisfontes19.vscode-swissknife)

+Swissknife is a collection of scripts/routines to manipulate data in the vs code editor.
+It has its own script engine which allows you to extend it with your own scripts easily.

-## Currently available scripts
+## Some of the available scripts

 * Base64 decode
 * Base64 encode